danielsogl/CordovaClipboard/README.md

 Clipboard management plugin for Cordova/PhoneGap that supports iOS, Android, Windows, and Windows Phone 8.

+## Installation

+Install the plugin using the CLI:

+	cordova plugin add danielsogl-cordova-plugin-clipboard

 ## Usage

-Install the plugin using the CLI, for instance with PhoneGap:

-	phonegap local plugin add danielsogl-cordova-plugin-clipboard

 The plugin creates the object `cordova.plugins.clipboard` with the methods `copy(text, onSuccess, onError)` and `paste(onSuccess, onError)`.